developermauricio/naturalconexion/wp-content/plugins/wp-fastest-cache/readme.txt

 13. Preload Cache - Create the cache of all the site automatically
 14. Exclude pages and user-agents
 15. WP-CLI cache clearing
+16. Proxy Cache - Varnish Cache Integration to clear proxy cached content automatically when the cache created by WP Fastest Cache is cleared

 <h4>Performance Optimization</h4>

-In the premium version there are many features such as Minify Html, Minify Css, Enable Gzip Compression, Leverage Browser Caching, Add Expires Headers, Combine CSS, Combine JS, Disable Emoji.
+WP Fastest Cache is not only a wp cache plugin but also a speed optimization wordpress cache plugin.
+There are many features such as Minify Html, Minify Css, Enable Gzip Compression, Leverage Browser Caching, Add Expires Headers, Combine CSS, Combine JS, Disable Emoji.

 1. Generating static html files from your dynamic WordPress blog
 2. Minify Html - You can decrease the size of page